 2. Outside Magazine

-Review Credibility: Very Good Stephen Regenold and a partner test a pair of Motorola MR350R two-way radios while setting up a wilderness racecourse in the Minnesota woods.
-Regenold is able to maintain a strong signal for 5 miles, finding that trees and hills do not degrade the signal.
-He likes the channel-scan feature that helps find clear channels and the backlit display.
-Regenold reports nine hours of use on a single charge and says that AA batteries can be substituted for the battery pack if necessary.
+Stephen Regenold and a partner test a pair of Motorola MR350R two-way radios while setting up a wilderness racecourse in the Minnesota woods.
+They can maintain a strong signal for 5 miles, even through trees and hills.
+Regenold is also impressed with the radio's features and battery life.

 Review: The Gear Junkie Scoop: Motorola Talkabout MR350R Radios, Stephen Regenold, Oct.
 28, 2010

-Review Credibility: Fair A handful of reviewers rate the Motorola MR350R on BassPro.com, where it gets a score of 4.3 stars overall.
-Although owners criticize a few small points -- particularly the belt clips that seem prone to breaking -- they're mostly positive about this model.
-They're also more generous with their range estimates, with some saying you can get up to 2 to 4 miles of clear transmission range in good conditions.
+About 10 reviewers rate the Motorola MR350R on BassPro.com, giving it 4.3 stars out of 5 overall.
+Although owners criticize a few small points, particularly the belt clips that seem prone to breaking, they're mostly positive about this model's quality and transmission range.